Syncing Code, Git, and Files#

 Here, “upload” means uploading files from your local machine (or a cloud object storage) to a SkyPilot cluster, while “download” means the reverse direction.
 The same mechanisms work for both files and directories.

-SkyPilot automatically syncs a local working directory to a cluster on every
+to automatically sync a local working directory or a Git repo

 and sky exec